What are Virtual Queues?

 Reduce customer stress and improve customer service

 You want your customers to be happy with your overall customer service.
-Virtual queues can help facilitate this by reducing the stress of standing in a line or listening to waiting tones on a phone for hours on end.
+Virtual queues can help facilitate this by reducing the stress of standing in line.

-In fact, one study showed that 60% of customers think that one minute is too long to be kept on hold.
-Allowing customers to queue virtually and do other things while waiting reduces this frustration and can have customers ending their interaction with your company in a much more positive place.
+Allowing customers to queue virtually – and do other things while waiting – reduces the stressors associated with physical lines, improving satisfaction.
 This is critical since, according to a Microsoft study, 96% of customers agree that great customer service is a factor in deciding which brands they'll remain loyal to.

-Here’s what you need to think about when planning your virtual queue implementation.
+Here’s what you need to think about when implementing a virtual queue system at your business.

 Key elements of successful implementation